travelingpiano/Scriber/docs/README.md

 ## Accomplished Over the Weekend

 This weekend, we created a basic React Native interactive app for iOS.
-The app send fetch requests, display information and handle authentication.
-We have a Django server with functioning OAuth, connected to a MongoDB database.
+The app sends fetch requests, displays information and handles authentication.
+We have a Django server with the beginnings of OAuth set up, connected to a MongoDB database.
 We have also successfully transcribed some sample conversations using the Watson API, with speaker diarization and timestamps.

 ## Team Members and Work Breakdown